What Is the Best Job in Cyber Security?

 Can I Get a Cyber Security Job Without a Degree?

 Yes, you can get a cyber security job without a degree.
-But it’s more challenging to find a job without a formal education so be prepared to do an extensive amount of studying on your own.
+But it’s more challenging to find a job without a formal education so be prepared to do an extensive amount of studying on your own and ask yourself if it’s worth getting a degree.

 Cyber Security Jobs That Don’t Require a Degree